Everything you need to know about the world this morning, curated by VICE.

 Merkel Seals Deal for Coalition Government

-German chancellor Angela Merkel and her Christian Democratic Union/Christian Social Union sister parties agreed to form a coalition with the left-leaning Social Democratic Party (SDP) after months of dialogue.
+German Chancellor Angela Merkel and her Christian Democratic Union/Christian Social Union sister parties agreed to form a coalition with the left-leaning Social Democratic Party (SDP) after months of dialogue.
 SDP leader Martin Schulz was reportedly set to become the country’s foreign minister and was slated to give up his party leadership role.
-The SDP also appeared likely to snag the finance and labor cabinet posts—The Guardian
+The SDP also appeared likely to snag the finance and labour cabinet posts—The Guardian

 UN Warns: 68 Million Girls to Endure Genital Mutilation by 2030

 The UN Population Fund has predicted that the number of girls subjected to genital mutilation is on track to rise from 3.9 million per year to 4.6 million per year by 2030.
-The UN secretary general, Antonio Guterres, described the process as “a gross violation of the human rights of women and girls.”—AP
+UN Secretary General Antonio Guterres described the process as “a gross violation of the human rights of women and girls.”—AP

 ‘Game of Thrones’ Showrunners to Make Star Wars Movies

 David Benioff and D.B.
 Weiss have agreed to write and produce a new series of movies for the Disney and Lucasfilm franchise.
 The series will be distinct from both the current Skywalker saga and the new trilogy helmed by Rian Johnson.—VICE

 The actress insisted her experience working with the director on Inglourious Basterds was “pure joy” after Uma Thurman said Tarantino forced her into a dangerous scene that left her injured.
 Kruger said Tarantino “never abused his power or forced me to do anything I wasn’t comfortable with.”—Variety